smajidy/smajidy.github.io/README.md

 current-page marker.
 Do not restore `/#teaching` as its menu destination.

-The homepage section “Textbook & outreach” retains the complete book description, authors, publisher, pilot/exercise details, contents/resources links, cover, and Unentangled description, film and credit.
+The homepage section “Textbook & outreach” retains the complete book description, authors, publisher, international teaching-use context, contents/resources links, cover, and Unentangled description and film.
+The separate documentary caption is intentionally omitted;
+the embedded player and its accessible title remain.
 Course design, mentoring and educational development appear on Teaching, without duplicating the long feature.
 Both pages link to each other.
 Preserve `/#textbook` and `/#outreach`; the legacy `/#teaching` fragment lands beside the retained feature and its link to the full Teaching page.